HIGHLIGHTS-Tennis-U.S. Open day seven

-Highlights of the seventh day at the U.S. Open, the final Grand Slam tournament of the year, on Sunday (times GMT): 1632 BARTY UPSET BY WANG IN STRAIGHT SETS
+Highlights of the seventh day at the U.S. Open, the final Grand Slam tournament of the year, on Sunday (times GMT): 1510 PLAY UNDERWAY IN NEW YORK

-Second seed Ash Barty lost 6-2 6-4 to China's 18th seed Wang Qiang, who advanced to her first Grand Slam quarter-final by dispatching the French Open champion in 82 minutes.
-Wang claimed victory on her third match point after Barty had saved two on her own serve, but 39 unforced errors by the Australian, who did not convert a single breakpoint, saw her make an earlier than expected exit in New York.

 READ MORE U.S. Open order of play on Sunday